TrizteX/AvRiS/README.md

 # AvRiS
-Pyointillism using genetic algorithm
-Based on the program made by Keilan, adapted to py3: https://github.com/Keilan/pyointillism
+Pyointillism using genetic algorithm, based on the program made by Keilan, adapted to py3: https://github.com/Keilan/pyointillism